quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part37_17.1.1_Statisti.md

 :p How does the Metropolis algorithm work in this context?
 ??x
-The Metropolis algorithm works by proposing changes (or 'flips' in spin) and accepting them with a probability that depends on the change in action \( S \).
+The Metropolis algorithm works by proposing changes (or 'flips' in spin) and accepting them with a probability that depends on the change in action $S$.
 In the quantum case, these 'flips' are replaced by 'links', where each step is based on the change in energy.

 ```java
 // Pseudocode for Metropolis algorithm